 Finish the sides and bottom hem of the apron with a ½” double turned hem.

+Lastly, we added driftwood buttons to each of the pockets to finish off the apron.
+Again, this is totally optional so only add if you wish (this step is not included in the PDF sewing pattern).
 Using a sewing needle and matching thread, attach the button to the apron above the pocket loop.
 Reinforce the back of the button with a piece of scrap fabric.

 And lastly, iron all seams and stitched edges.